Return to Redox Menu

 When no charge is indicated in a given formula, the total charge is taken to be zero.

 With a few exceptions, which you will usually never see at an introductory level (ozone, O3 is an example), oxidation states can be assigned to all atoms in a formula.
-There are more extensive sets of rules and, for the most part, they derive from the five rules above.
+There are more extensive sets of rules (here is an example) and, for the most part, they derive from the five rules above.

 As an example, this rule is sometimes seen: